 As a "body corporate" or legal entity, you may begin taking those steps necessary for obtaining final approval.
-In Organization" should follow the bank's name in all official documents, stationery, advertisements, and other references to the bank until it opens for business.
-The Bank may not begin the business of banking until it fulfills all requirements for a bank in organization and the OCC grants final approval.
+"In Organization" should follow the bank's name in all official documents, stationery, advertisements, and other references to the bank until it opens for business.

-Enclosed are a minimum policies and procedures checklist and a pre-opening checklist for new national banks.
+Enclosed is the pre-opening checklist for new national banks.
 The Bank must meet the conditions and requirements above before it is allowed to commence business, and the Board of Directors must ensure that the applicable policies and procedures are established and adopted before the Bank begins operation.